neomutt/test-library/README.md

 **SAMPLES**

-- `test_lib` calls a function from each library source files
+- `test_lib` calls a function from each of the library source files
 - `test_hcache` creates an entry in the header cache and retrieves it